 Flint, MI 48502-1950

-Fall 2009 was my first term as an Assistant Professor in the Mathematics Department at UM-Flint.
+Fall 2009 was my first term as an Associate Professor in the Mathematics Department at UM-Flint.
 I grew up in the San Francisco Bay Area, attended Stanton Elementary School, attended Castro Valley High School, attended UC Irvine as an undergraduate, went to graduate school in Berkeley, and moved to Michigan for a postdoctoral position in Ann Arbor.
 My first job after the post-doc was at Spring Arbor University.
 I moved here from there.
 I have taught Mathematics for Social Scientists II during the Inter-University Consortium for Political and Social Research Summer Program in Quantitative Methods of Social Research each of the last several years.
-I am an algebraic geometer and I am interested in algebra in general.
-At the moment, I am a Research Member at the Mathematical Sciences Research Institute.
+I am an algebraic geometer and I am interested in algebra in general..

 Consider a career in a math-related field.
-Do you notice a trend in this list of CareerCast.com's 10 best jobs you can get today?
-Even if you don’t want to do math, it might be valuable to consider majoring in math.
+Do you notice a trend in this list of CareerCast.com's best jobs?
+Even if you don’t want to do math, it might be valuable to consider majoring in math anyway.

 Explore all your options and keep them open.
 Even if graduate school in the sciences isn't in your current plans, choose courses that will allow you to change your mind later.
 Also, consider going to a Research Experience for Undergraduates Summer Program.
 It is important to note that many REUs provide a stipend.
 Here is a list of some math REUs.